helm/charts/stable/unbound/README.md

 ### Health checks

 Liveness and readiness probes are implemented by a side-car [healthz container](https://github.com/kubernetes/contrib/tree/master/exec-healthz).
 When a http GET is made to port 8080 healthz runs an nslookup against the unbound server on localhost querying for the name `health.check.unbound` which is stored as a local record in the configuration.

+### Running on different architectures

+The default unbound image will run on `amd64`, `arm64`, `ppc64le` and others, but the healthz image needs to be changed according to the archtechure, as it's not a multi-arch image.
+Just appending `-arm64` to the image, like `gcr.io/google-containers/exechealthz-arm64` will work.

 ## Configuring as an upstream resolver for kube-dns